Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Performance Optimization.md

 ##Full Table Scans by User (T3)
 ######Tier 3
 ####Description:
-These queries are the list of users that run the most queries with near full table scans and then the list of the queries themselves
+These queries are the list of users that run the most queries with near full table scans and then the list of the queries themselves.
 ####How to Interpret Results:
 This is a potential opportunity to train the user or enable clustering.
 ####Primary Schema: